mollybeach/twin/README.md

 - **Personality Customization**: Users can define their Twin's personality traits, such as being aggressive or conservative, which influences its trading behavior and interactions.

-- **Marketplace**: Once created, Twins can be listed for sale in the marketplace, allowing users to buy shares in these AI agents.
+- **Marketplace**: Once created, Twins can be listed for sale in the marketplace, allowing users to buy shares in these AI twins.

 - **Verification System**: Twins can achieve verification status based on user investment, ensuring a level of trust in the AI's operations.

-- **Cloning Feature**: Users can fuse Twins to create new AI agents with combined traits, allowing for unique personality blends.
+- **Cloning Feature**: Users can fuse Twins to create new AI twins with combined traits, allowing for unique personality blends.

 - **Leaderboard**: The platform features a leaderboard to track the most valuable and active Twins, providing insights into engagement and market influence.